 With so many big real estate players with million-dollar funds and dedicated marketing resources, you can find yourself wondering what your actual chances of selling that house are.
 As a local realtor, you have several advantages to these industry giants, and all of them are linked to your real estate marketing strategy and personal brand.

 We put together an extensive list of actionable real estate marketing tips to help you take your business to the next level:

 1. Have a Top-Notch Website

 Your website is the first step towards having a solid real estate marketing strategy.
-Research conducted by NAR showed that 93% of home buyers gather their information from online websites, and yours should also be among them.
+Research conducted by NAR showed that 93% of home buyers gather their information from online websites, and yours should be among them too.